navalnica/whisper-finetuning-be/readme.md

       if not, the same elements from the same epoch will be passed to a model again.

 ## Questions:
+* What checkpoint (best, I guess) is saved in the `output_dir`?
+  How is it overwritten when resuming training from existing checkpoint?

+### Prepended tokens
 * Why are there following lines in Data Collator?
   ```python
     # if bos token is appended in previous tokenization step,